 Synthetic drugs are considered to be a Schedule I drug according to the Federal Controlled Substances Act and the Synthetic Drug Abuse Prevention Act of 2012.
 Most synthetic drugs which are sold to the public are labeled “not for human consumption” to mask their intended purpose and avoid Food and Drug Administration (FDA) regulatory oversight of the manufacturing process.
 In New Jersey, distribution of these “spices,” even though they were once legal, could result in felony-level charges against you.

-Having an aggressive, experienced defense lawyer to guide you through the legal process is invaluable.
+Having an aggressive, experienced drug crime defense lawyer to guide you through the legal process makes a life-changing difference.
 The Drug Defense Team at the Tormey Law Firm is prepared to attack the State’s case and put you in a position to achieve the best possible result.
 Our managing partner, Travis J. Tormey, has handled thousands of cases in New Jersey.
 He has extensive experience representing clients charged with drug-related offenses, including possession of marijuana, prescription fraud, and cocaine distribution.
-Another one of our partners, Alissa D. Hascup, is an active Municipal Prosecutor, a former Assistant County Prosecutor, and former Special Deputy Attorney General, who has prosecuted hundreds of indictable and disorderly persons offenses in New Jersey during the course of her distinguished career.

-If you or a loved one has been charged with Distribution of Synthetic Marijuana, contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form.
-A member of our criminal defense team will be happy to answer any questions you have and provide you with an honest assessment of your case.
+If you or a loved one has been charged with Distribution of Synthetic Marijuana in East Hanover, Lincoln Park, Kinnelon, Chester, Morris Plains, Mount Arlington, or elsewhere in New Jersey, contact the Tormey Law Firm at (908) 336-5008 for a free consultation, or you can use the online contact form.
+The answers you need are just a phone call away.

 On August 22, 2011, Governor Chris Christie signed SCS-28289, which criminalized the manufacture, distribution, sale, and possession of synthetic drugs commonly labeled as “bath salts” or “plant food” in New Jersey.
 The bill, now known as “Pamela’s Law,” which was ultimately codified in N.J.S.A.
 2C:35-5.3a (manufacture, distribution, and sale) and 2C:35-10.3a (possession) was named in memory of Pamela Schmidt, a Rutgers student and Warren Township resident, who was believed to have been murdered by an individual under the influence of synthetic drugs.